Additive Manufacturing in Construction

 Integrated Additive Manufacturing Processes for Reinforced Shotcrete 3D Printing (SC3DP) Elements with Precise Surface Quality

-Oguz Oztoprak is a doctoral researcher at the Chair of Computational Modeling and Simulation at TUM.
+Oguz Oztoprak is a doctoral researcher at the Chair of Data Science in Civil Engineering at Bauhaus-University Weimar.
 He conducts research on geometric modelling and simulation of AM parts.
 More specificaly, he develops efficient and effective mechanical simulation workflows to integrate complex AM parts into building scale models.

 Project(s)